sguox002/leetcode/review/hard_rev.md

     bool canfit(pair<int,int>& a,pair<int,int>& b) {return a.first<b.first && a.second<b.second;}
 };
 ```
+-. do not forget the envelope itself so initialize it as 1
+-. do not forget check the 0/1/2 elements

 403	Frog Jump    		36.2%	Hard
 stones are located at different positions. frog is on the first stone, first step is 1
 if last jump step is k, current step is k, K+1 or K-1. only forward jump